 3.Accounting Policies and Valuation Principles

 Covestro’s consolidated financial statements are based on the principle of the historical cost of acquisition, construction or production.
-Exceptions are items measured at fair value, such as certain financial assets and derivatives.
+Exceptions are items measured at fair value, such as certain financial assets, assets held for sale, plan assets, and derivatives.

-As of December 31, 2019, the direct and indirect subsidiaries of Covestro AG were fully consolidated in accordance with the principles of IFRS 10 (Consolidated Financial Statements).
+As of December 31, 2020, the direct and indirect subsidiaries of Covestro AG were fully consolidated in accordance with the principles of IFRS 10 (Consolidated Financial Statements).
 In addition, joint arrangements as defined by IFRS 11 (Joint Arrangements) were classified as joint operations and consolidated proportionately in the consolidated financial statements, or classified as joint ventures and accounted for in the same way as associated companies using the equity method in accordance with IAS 28 (Investments in Associates and Joint Ventures).
-For additional information, please see note 5.1 “Scope of consolidation and investments.”

 Joint operations and joint ventures